Azure/aca-dotnet-workshop/docs/aca/06-aca-dapr-bindingsapi/index.md

     - We are allowing this component only to be accessed by the dapr with application id `tasksmanager-backend-processor`.
 This means that our Backend API or Frontend Web App services will not be able to access the Dapr secret store.
 If we want to allow them to access the secrets we need to update this component file and grant the system-identity of those services a `Key Vault Secrets User` role.

-#### 5. Create Input and Output Binding Component files matching Azure Container Apps Specs
+#### 5. Create Input and Output Binding Component Files Matching Azure Container Apps Specs

 Add new files under the **aca-components** use the yaml below: